pesho-ivanov/shmap/evals/README.md

+This is a description of the evaluation of Map-SHmap, needed to reproduce the results in our paper.

 ### Generate simulated reads using PBSIM3
 For our simulated experiments, we use PBSIM3 to generated reads from the CHM13 reference: the full reference for S2, and only from the Y chromosome for S3.
 ```bash